microBeesTech/android-sdk/README.md

 </ul></li>
 </ul>

-Finally configure your project in accordance with <a href="http://developers.microbees.com/documentation/#getting-started-android">these specifications</a>.</li>
+Finally configure your project in accordance with <a href="http://developers.microbees.com/documentation/#getting-started-android" target="_blank">these specifications</a>.</li>
 </ul>

 This SDK can be integrated with all other SDKs which you wish to work.